zaun/entity-sprite-engine/docs/camera.md

 - `tostring(camera)` → returns a string representation:
   `"Camera: 0x... (pos=(x,y), rot=..., scale=...)"`

-- Garbage collection (`__gc`) → if Lua owns the camera, memory is freed automatically.

 **Notes:**
 - The `tostring` metamethod provides a human-readable representation for debugging
-- The `__gc` metamethod ensures proper cleanup when Lua garbage collection occurs
-- Memory ownership is determined by the `__is_lua_owned` flag in the proxy table
-- Cameras are typically C-owned by the engine, so `__gc` usually doesn't free memory

 ---